tylerwow/mpie-p81-haunted-house-lighting/README.md

 Complete the task by enabling diffuse reflections on all objects that don’t move within the house, using Unity’s pre-computed GI approach.

 ## Task 3: Adding a Flashlight
 In this task, you should add a flashlight (i.e. a torch) to the ‘FPSController’ game object.
-This flashlight should be turned on an off by pressing the ‘F’ key on the keyboard.
+This flashlight should be turned on and off by pressing the ‘F’ key on the keyboard.
 Tip: recalling what you were taught about transforms and coordinate systems should help you implement the flashlight more easily.

 You may notice that some of the lights that you set up previously disappear when your flashlight is turned on.
 This is the result of Unity trying to increase rendering efficiency.
-You can turn off this automatic optimization, and make all of the lights appear at once, by setting each light’s ‘Render Mode’ to ‘Important’ rather than ‘Auto’.
+You can turn off this automatic optimization, and make all the lights appear at once, by setting each light’s ‘Render Mode’ to ‘Important’ rather than ‘Auto’.

 ## Task 4: Shiny Candle Holders
-Manipulate the ‘Smoothness’ and ‘Metallic’ material parameters of the ‘CandleStand’ material (found in the ‘PracticalAssets/Materials’ folder) to make the candleholders shiny.
-Additionally, explore how to use a reflection probe to make the surface of the candleholders show a reflection of the room (note: the effect will only be very slight due to their small size).
+Manipulate the ‘Smoothness’ and ‘Metallic’ material parameters of the ‘CandleStand’ material (found in the ‘PracticalAssets/Materials’ folder) to make the candle-holders shiny.
+Additionally, explore how to use a reflection probe to make the surface of the candle-holders show a reflection of the room (note: the effect will only be very slight due to their small size).

 ## Task 5: Flickering Candles and Sheet Lightening
 Using a combination of light sources and accompanying scripts, add the following effects to your scene:

-- A flickering effect in the candle lights
+- A flickering effect in the candle-lights
 - Bright sheet lightening, which illuminates the scene periodically

 When implementing the flickering candles, you may wish to use the PerlinNoise method to create a realistic looking effect (see http://docs.unity3d.com/ScriptReference/Mathf.PerlinNoise.html).